igor11191708/Synchronous-access-atomic-swift/README.md

 # Synchronize Access to Mutable State

-**SynchronousAccess** is a Swift-based project that demonstrates various methods to safely synchronize access to shared mutable state in a multithreaded environment.
-It showcases different synchronization mechanisms, their usage, advantages, and disadvantages, providing practical implementations for thread-safe operations.

-### **Goals:**
-- Provide examples of synchronization mechanisms available in Swift and Apple's ecosystem.
+### Examples of synchronization mechanisms available in Swift and Apple's ecosystem.
-- Demonstrate thread-safe access to shared state using practical implementations.
-- Highlight the pros and cons of each method for real-world scenarios.

 ## 1. Serial Dispatch Queue as Synchronization